soranoo/TradingView-Free-Webhook-Alerts/docs/cloud-versions/pipedream/pipedream.md

     # ...
 ]
 ```
+> [!NOTE]\
-> 🐳Tips: It is a good idea to test your signal or the program using a webhook test service such as [webhook.site](https://webhook.site/) instead of using your production webhook.
+> It is a good idea to test your signal or the program using a webhook test service such as [webhook.site](https://webhook.site/) instead of using your production webhook.
 2. `discord_webhook_url` - (Optional) Discord webhook URL.
 Mainly for logging purposes.
 Leave it blank if you don't want to use it.

 <a name="special-thanks"></a>